sindresorhus/detect-newline/readme.md

 ### detectNewline.graceful(any)

-Returns the detected newline or `\n` when no newline character is found.
+Returns the detected newline or `\n` when no newline character is found or the input is not a string.

 ## Related